Battle of Valtetsi: Battle

 In the end, the Greeks won a decisive victory capturing two cannons and ammunition.
 The battle itself lasted nearly 24 hours.
-The casualties were unexpectedly heavy for the Ottoman army: 600 dead compared to the 150 dead for the Greek rebels.
+The casualties were unexpectedly heavy for the Ottoman army: 600 dead compared to the 4 killed and 17 wounded for the Greek rebels.

 Aftermath

 The Battle of Valtetsi was the first decisive Greek victory in their struggle for freedom.
 The victory demonstrated that an organized rebel force could face and defeat the Ottoman military machine.
 The victory also strengthened the morale and self-confidence of the Greek revolutionaries and encouraged them to continue the fight for their freedom.
 Finally, the victory showed that control of the central Peloponnesus remained within the walls of Tripoli.

 According to his memoirs, Kolokotronis said to his compatriots: We must render up thanksgivings for this day, which should be kept holy forever, as the day upon which our Motherland achieved her freedom.